Stacked-Org/stacked-docs/docs/stacked-cli.md

 2. Creates the unit tests file in `test/services/`
 3. Adds the service Mock into the test_helpers and registers it

 To allow for #3 we need to know where to add the service Mock, it's registration and its import.
-Open up your test_helper.dart file and under all the imports add
+Open up your test_helpers.dart file and under all the imports add

 ```dart
 // @stacked-import